aubreyrjones/iblisvm/docs/instructions.md

 address.

 No RETURN instruction is provided.
-For return values, choose a register to use for return values.
+For return values, choose a consistent register to hold the value.
 To return, use "POP r[0], stackPointer".

 IBLIS does not define any convention for subroutine arguments or